-You may have noticed that I don’t post a lot about “famous art” here on The Art Curator for Kids.
+You may have noticed that I don’t post a lot about “famous art” here on Art Class Curator.
 While I love many famous works, there is so much to study.
 And the internet has paintings like The Starry Night covered (including recent recognition of Van Gogh’s apparent grasp of movement and light – astonishingly scientifically ahead of his time!).

 That being said, I have been DYING to try this melted crayon watercolor resist project from The Artful Parent.
 I thought mixing that project with some art discussion with my littles would be a perfect combination.